 Holidays at Universal Orlando Resort Hotels

 Any time of year, we absolutely love staying on-site at Universal's fabulous resort hotels, but especially during the holidays.
-Expect all seven Universal Orlando hotels to be decked out for the holidays, and look out for tree and menorah lightings.
-Plus, enjoy all the trimmings at Thanksgiving, Christmas and New Year’s Eve specially ticketed buffets.
-Some of the hotel holiday celebrations include holiday crafts, stocking decorating and meet-and-greets with Santa's elves (or Santa himself!).
+Expect all of the Universal Orlando hotels to be decked out for the holidays, and look out for tree and menorah lightings, but there will be some modifications from years' past.
+Plus, enjoy all the trimmings at Thanksgiving, Christmas and New Year’s Eve.
+In normal years, the hotels offer specially ticketed buffets.
+This year, the holiday meals will be served prix fixe or family style.
+Some of the hotel holiday celebrations typically include holiday crafts, stocking decorating and meet-and-greets with Santa's elves (or Santa himself!), but no special activities have been announced yet.

-If you want to experience the Universal Christmas events during the busiest times, we highly recommend you stay on-site at Loews Portofino Bay Hotel, Universal's Hard Rock Hotel or Loews Royal Pacific Resort so you can receive the Unlimited Express benefit for all of your party for your entire length of stay.
+If you want to experience the Universal Christmas events during the busiest times, we highly recommend purchasing Universal Express Passes no matter where you stay.
+You can save money when you purchase this add-on to theme park admission for regular Universal Express (which gives you access one time per participating ride) or Universal Express Unlimited.
+If you stay on-site at Loews Portofino Bay Hotel, Universal's Hard Rock Hotel or Loews Royal Pacific Resort, you'll receive the Unlimited Express benefit for all of your party for your entire length of stay.
 Watch out for the expected busiest days using our Universal Orlando Crowd Calendar.
-We recommend considering a stay at one of the hotels offering Universal Express (or purchasing it separately) the week of Christmas, New Year's Eve and New Year's Day and on weekends.
+We recommend purchasing Universal Express the week of Christmas, New Year's Eve and New Year's Day and on weekends.
 We cannot underestimate this benefit!

-If you can't shell out for these hotels, jump over to Loews Sapphire Falls, Universal's Cabana Bay Beach Resort, Universal's Aventura Hotel or Universal's newest hotel, Universal's Endless Summer - Surfside Inn and Suites.
+If you can't shell out for the Universal Express hotels, jump over to Universal's Cabana Bay Beach Resort or Universal's newest hotel, Universal's Endless Summer - Surfside Inn and Suites.
+As a special present for the 2020 season, Universal's Endless Summer - Dockside Inn and Suites will begin welcoming guests Dec.
+15!
 While they don't offer Unlimited Express, these hotels (and all of Universal's hotels) offer one-hour early admission to a select park.
-If you stay on-site, you can get a hop on experiencing Christmas in The Wizarding World's holiday magic!
+If you stay on-site, you can get a hop on experiencing Christmas in the Wizarding World's holiday magic!
 What's even more magical is to book your Universal Orlando hotel room at a discount, so hop to it!

 New Year's Eve at Universal Orlando Resort

 If you're looking for something to do when the clock strikes midnight, Universal Orlando offered several ways to ring in 2020.
-It's still too early to know about plans for 2021, but we'll update once we know more!
+It's unlikely there will be a massive blowout this year, but we'll update once we know more!

 Over at Universal Studios Florida, we danced the last night of 2019 away at the Music Plaza Stage at the Holiday Parade Character dance party.
 There was a live band and DJ, along with confetti and pyrotechnics at midnight.
 We also watched Universal Orlando’s Cinematic Celebration in Central Park, where there was a second character dance party location.
 At midnight, fireworks, along with fountain and light special effects, lit up the sky.